Create a new module

 Upload your module to the modular resource registry

-Once you are satisfied with the state of your module, you can upload your module to the Viam registry to:
+Once you are satisfied with the state of your module, you can upload your module to the Viam Registry to:

 • share your module with other Viam users